bghannad/julia/doc/src/manual/code-loading.md

 #### Project environments

-A project environment is determined by a directory containing a project file named `Project.toml` and optionally a manifest file named `Manifest.toml`.
-These files can also be named `JuliaProject.toml` and `JuliaManifest.toml` in which case `Project.toml` and `Manifest.toml` are ignored if they exist, allowing for file name collisions with other tools which could potentially consider files named `Project.toml` and `Manifest.toml` significant.
-For pure Julia projects, the names `Project.toml` and `Manifest.toml` should be preferred.
+A project environment is determined by a directory containing a project file, `Project.toml`, and optionally a manifest, `Manifest.toml`.
+These files can also be named `JuliaProject.toml` and `JuliaManifest.toml`, in which case `Project.toml` and `Manifest.toml` are ignored, which allows coexistence with other tools that might consider files named `Project.toml` and `Manifest.toml` significant.
+For pure Julia projects, however, the names `Project.toml` and `Manifest.toml` should be preferred.
 The `roots`, `graph` and `paths` maps of a project environment are defined as follows.

-**The roots map** of the environment is determined by the contents of the project file, specifically, its top-level `name` and `uuid` entries and its `[deps]` section (any of these three may be absent).
-Take the following example project file for the hypothetical application, `App`, as described above:
+**The roots map** of the environment is determined by the contents of the project file, specifically, its top-level `name` and `uuid` entries and its `[deps]` section (any of these may be absent).
+Consider the following example project file for the hypothetical application, `App`, as described above:

 ```toml
 name = "App"